ibm-js/deliteful/docs/tutorial/Part6DetailsView.md

 #Deliteful Tutorial (Part 6) - Adding a Details View

 In the [previous step](Part5CustomRenderer.md) of the deliteful tutorial we enhanced the display of our photo list view.
 We will now add a second view that shows the details of a photo.
+The details view will appear when we select one of the items in the photo list.

 ![Details View Sketch](images/detailsketch.png)